comptoolsres/comptoolsres.github.io/Week_03.md

    * Commit the modified code
    * Push the modified code to github remote repository
    * Merge the branch into the main branch
-1. Be comfortable with loops loops and conditionals.
+1. Be comfortable with loops and conditionals.

 {% include custom/office_hours.html %}